Easy Bread Bowl Recipe

 So now that you've got the perfect bread bowl, what do you fill it with?
 Sure, bread bowl soup is the classic, but why stop there?
 Here are some delicious options that go beyond the usual:

-• Chowder: Whether it's clam chowder or corn chowder, nothing beats a rich, creamy soup served inside a chewy bread bowl.
+Chowder: Whether clam chowder or corn chowder, nothing beats a rich, creamy soup in a chewy bread bowl.

-• Broccoli Cheddar Soup: Creamy, cheesy, and absolutely divine, this one will make you fall in love with bread bowls all over again.
+Broccoli Cheddar Soup: Creamy, cheesy, and divine, this one will make you fall in love with bread bowls again.

-The options are endless, really.
+The options are endless.
 Once you master the recipe bread bowl creation (minus the actual recipe), you can start filling it with everything from creamy soups to cheesy dips, or even pasta.

 FAQ: Bread Bowl Basics and Beyond